 Sweet Potato Dog Treats Are A Low Calorie Treat

 If you’re looking for a low calorie, high value training treat, look no further!

-These Sweet Potato Dog Treats Are A Single-Ingredient Treats Made In The USA
+Single-Ingredient Dog Treats Made In The USA

-You know what I like best about my homemade sweet potato treats for Missy & Buzz?
+You know what I like best about my homemade sweet potato dog treats?
 The fact that I know exactly what they’re made of & where they’re grown.

 Leave your comments or questions below in the comment section!